25 Things You're Doing That Would Horrify Sleep Doctors

 Though this might seem like pointing out the obvious, long naps can severely alter your sleep schedule.
 What's more, the Mayo Clinic points out that taking a nap during the day that lasts for more than 30 minutes can also make your insomnia and sleep quality worse.

-To best reap the benefits of a nap—which include improved mood and reduced fatigue—ensure that they are short and sweet at 20 to 30 minutes.
+To best reap the benefits of a nap, which include improved mood and reduced fatigue, ensure that they are short and sweet—about 20 to 30 minutes at most.

 Leaving your contacts in